jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - frequency analysis is a technique that is helpful against simple ciphers (see below)
 - 3.7.3 Known plaintext
   - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes; the goal is to use the plaintext and associated ciphertext to deduce the encryption key
-  - **Linear cryptanalysis**: a known plaintext attack, in which the attacker studies probabilistic linear relations referred to as linear approximations among parity bits of the plaintext, the Ciphertext and the hidden key
+  - **Linear cryptanalysis**: a known plaintext attack, in which the attacker studies probabilistic linear relations referred to as linear approximations among parity bits of the plaintext, the Ciphertext and the hidden key; considered most effective technique in exploiting statistical properties of ciphertext to find correlations between plaintext and ciphertext
 - 3.7.4 Frequency analysis
   - **Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers
     - for example in English, the letter "E" is the most common, so the most common letter in an encrypted ciphertext could be a substitution for "E"